The Illusion of Quantifiable Danger

 The dangerous confusion: Treating uncertainty as if it were quantifiable risk.
 This produces false precision, overconfidence, and systematic underestimation of tail events (rare but extreme outcomes).

-Most important decisions—business strategy, career moves, investment in innovation, policy choices—involve uncertainty, not risk.
+Most important decision making decisions—business strategy, career moves, investment in innovation, policy choices—involve uncertainty, not risk.
 Yet we reach for risk management tools (probability distributions, expected value calculations, VaR models) and pretend we've eliminated the uncertainty.

 We haven't.
 We've just hidden it behind confident numbers.